dosu0/assembly/README.md

     - [x64](#x64)

 ## About
-This repository contains miscallaneous programs written in assembly that can be assembled using [nasm](https://nasm.us).
+This repository contains miscellaneous programs written in assembly that can be assembled using [nasm](https://nasm.us).

 ### Directory Structure